hadiqur/hadiqur/README.md

 Nothing excites me more than starting something zero and taking it through the whole journey - requirements, design, implementation, infrastructure and deployment!

 For me, some of the most fulfilling engineering work is work that genuinely removes friction from people's lives.
-That mindset led me to take on substantial engineering responsibilities outside my full-time role too.
 Take a look at some of my ongoing work below!

 - Leading development of Altrincham Mosque's mobile app alongside [@NS086](https://github.com/NS086) - now serving **850+ users**.
 Check it out on **[App Store](https://apps.apple.com/gb/app/altrincham-mosque/id6756262129) and [Google Play](https://play.google.com/store/apps/details?id=com.altrinchammosque.prayerapp&hl=en_GB)**!